Best Housecall Pro Alternatives in 2026 for Home Service Pros

 FieldEdge — Best for Shops Already Running QuickBooks

 Tradeoff: The interface feels dated compared to Jobber or Housecall Pro.
 If you’re trying to attract younger technicians who expect modern tools, the UX will be friction.
-Customer-facing features like portals and online booking are less developed than those of competitors.
+Customer-facing features like portals and online booking are less developed than competitors.

 ServiceM8 — Best for Very Small Teams on Apple Devices